 Setting up the camera is pretty easy.
-From the Snapchat app you are asked shown an image and asked to take a picture of it with your glasses.
+From the Snapchat app, you are shown an image and asked to take a picture of it with your glasses.
 Like the Snapchat icon for your own profile, this will connect the spectacles to your account.
-You are then free to take videos that will be stored on the spectacles.
+You are then free to take videos that will be stored on the glasses.

 Sometimes the images can be obscured by a wisp of your hair falling over the lens or sometimes the images can look squint.
 As the camera is on the spectacles these issues will be affected by your hair, your stance/balance and if you have one ear lower than the other!
 Like Alexa forces you to have better pronunciation, so the Spectacles force you to check your balance and posture!

-The quality is surprisingly good for this first generation tech.
-Obviously the bright sunshine of the Cote D’Azur can make anything look good!
+The quality is surprisingly good for this first generation tech and their first real attempt at creating and producing a set of Snapchat spectacles.
+Obviously, the bright sunshine of the Cote D’Azur can make anything look good!

-Video is taken ‘full screen’ but I have yet to find a way to capture/keep the format.
-Instead all videos are formatted into the round format that has become the initial trademark of spectacles posts.
+The video is taken ‘full screen’ but I have yet to find a way to capture/keep the format.
+Instead, all videos are formatted into the round format that has become the initial trademark of spectacles posts.

-When you connect to get your snaps, the quality and size is OK.
-The connection is through Bluetooth which keeps the file size and battery consumption low.
-You can access higher quality videos by connecting your ‘phone to the specs via Wifi.
+When you connect to get your snaps, the quality and size are just OK.
+The connection is via Bluetooth which keeps the file size and battery consumption low.
+You can access higher quality video by connecting your phone to the specs via Wifi.
 The app has simple instructions to help you achieve this.

 Accessing and Sharing the Videos

-Video taken stays on your spectacles until you are ready to move them to your ‘phone.
+Video taken stays on your spectacles until you are ready to move them to your phone.
 You can do this easily within the Snapchat app.
 You can choose to retrieve or discard the snaps one by one, or you can download all of the videos in one go.
-Exporting all the images in one go means you give you one long video, whereas exporting one-by-one would give you individual files.
+Exporting all the images in one go will give you one long video, whereas exporting one-by-one would give you individual files.

 Battery Life & Power

 The battery lasts quite well when you are out taking snaps.
-I estimated you could get around 40 x 10 second snaps on one full charge.
-The biggest challenge is when you connect the spectacles to the ‘phone to transfer the images.
+I estimate you could get around 40 x 10-second snaps on one full charge.
+The biggest challenge is when you connect the spectacles to your devices to transfer the images.
 This is where the battery will drain very quickly which can be a pain if you are out for the day.

 With a small camera on your glasses, it can be easy to invade other’s privacy.
-Whilst the spinning light will show others you are recording video, I have found that most people don’t recognise the Snapchat Spectacles for what they are, or they don’t notice the camera.
+Whilst the spinning light will show others you are recording video, I have found that most people don’t even recognize the Snapchat Spectacles for what they are, or they don’t notice the camera.